Pulegone: Biochemistry

+It uses nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.

 Toxicology

 It was reported that the chemical is toxic to rats if a large quantity is consumed.

 Pulegone is also an insecticide − the most powerful of three insecticides naturally occurring in many mint species.

 As of October 2018, the FDA withdrew authorization for the use of pulegone as a synthetic flavoring substance for use in food, but that naturally occurring pulegone can continue to be used.